What is a Drug or Alcohol Intervention?

 ◦ Remember, you are helping him or her to heal.
 Sometimes, we need to endure the pain of a loved one in order to provide the person with the help needed to get well.

 Warning.
 Be very careful of the mental state of the person you are performing an intervention on.
-An intervention should only be performed on someone with a normal state of mind, for both the target individual’s safety and the safety of the people performing the intervention.
+Interventions should only be performed on someone with a normal state of mind, for both the target individual’s safety and the safety of the people performing the intervention.